sjaenick/pprodigal/README.md

 # pprodigal
 Python3 wrapper for parallelized gene prediction using Prodigal.
 It can be used in multiple softwares to improve the speed of gene prediction.
+With some help from software compareM.